neo451/lit.nvim/README.md

 alpha software, be careful but have fun.

+## Features

+- [ ] 🖋️ Manage all your Neovim plugins with markdown files, with out of box configured lsp, completion and formatting
+- 🔌 Automatic lazy-loading of Lua modules and lazy-loading on events, commands, filetypes, and key mappings, powered by [lz.n](https://github.com/nvim-neorocks/lz.n)
+- 💪 Async execution for improved performance
+- 🛠️ No need to manually compile plugins
+- 🔒 Lockfile `lit-lock.json` to keep track of installed plugins
+- [ ] 📦 Package formats support: lazy.lua, packspec, rockspec
+- [ ] 📋 Commit, branch, tag, version, and full [Semver](https://devhints.io/semver) support

 ## Bootstrap

 In your init.lua:

 ```lua
 local litpath = vim.fn.stdpath("data") .. "/site/pack/lit/start/lit.nvim"
 if not (vim.uv or vim.loop).fs_stat(litpath) then
   local litrepo = "https://github.com/neo451/lit.nvim.git"